AbsaOSS/pramen/README.md

 You can define your own sink by implementing `Sink` trait and providing the corresponding class name in pipeline configuration.

 #### Kafka sink
-A Kafka Avro sink allows sending data from a metastore table to a Kafka topic in Avro format and Cunfluent Schema registry integration.
+A Kafka Avro sink allows sending data from a metastore table to a Kafka topic in Avro format and Confluent Schema registry integration.
 You can define all endpoint and credential options in the sink definitions.
 The output topic name should be defined in the definition of the pipeline operation.